Code-Institute-Submissions/sypw/README.md

 ## Forum (Comunicado)
 I was going to call that app 'messages' but in Django that name is reserved for Django's messages (I didn't know that before I tried).
-*The actual name of it came to me by accident as I'm currently learnning Spanish and it sounds Spanish.
+*The actual name of it came to me by accident as I currently learn Spanish and it sounds Spanish.
 I didn't know that it's an actual Spanish word for notice or release, that actualy matches it's function.
-Even more surprising to me was the fact, that this word also exist in English and means **a brief report for immediate publication** that is also quite adequate.*
+Even more surprising to me was the fact, that this word also exist in English and means **a brief report for immediate publication** that is also quite adequate in my opinion.*

 While starting with this app, I thought about direct messages between users, but that would be just a copy of emails, that are a nightmare of all office workes around the world.